RichardMarks/gp-course-example-game-box-avoider/README.md

 + Use the UP, DOWN, LEFT and RIGHT, arrow keys to move your green box around the stage.
 + Press SPACE to pause the game
++ Hold SHIFT to activate speed boost - but beware it is limited.
+If your boost reaches zero, you will have to wait a while before it can be used again.

 When paused, press SPACE to resume, or ESCAPE to quit to the title state